-- Record opens the Web Macro Recorder, allowing you to create a macro - Edit opens the Web Macro Recorder and loads the selected macro - Remove removes the selected macro (but does not delete it from your disk) - Import opens a standard file-selection window, allowing you to select a previously recorded .webmacro file or Burp Proxy captures.
+- Record opens the Web Macro Recorder, allowing you to create a macro - Edit opens the Web Macro Recorder and loads the selected macro - Remove removes the selected macro (but does not delete it from your disk) - Import opens a standard file-selection window, allowing you to select a previously recorded .webmacro file, Burp Proxy captures, or .har file.

 Important!
-If you use a login macro in conjunction with a workflow macro or startup macro or both, all macros must be of the same type: all .webmacro files or all Burp Proxy captures.
+If you use a login macro in conjunction with a workflow macro or startup macro or both, all macros must be of the same type: all .webmacro files or all Burp Proxy captures or all .har files.
 You cannot use different types of macros in the same scan.